sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 Shu-yu Guo breaks down some of the issues SpiderMonkey has when optimizing functional style programs.
-Since I am working on this very issue as a Mozilla intern, I am going to try to give an update account of what SpiderMonkey does wrong and some of the intial fixes I am working on.
+Since I am working on this very issue as a Mozilla intern, I am going to try to give an updated account of what SpiderMonkey does wrong and some of the initial fixes I am working on.

 As a running example, I'll make use of Shu's `Array#forEach` benchmark